 The Division of Student Affairs has the primary responsibility for the coordination of social and emotional support services and programs relating to undergraduate students' experience outside the classroom.
-Student Affairs units focused on supporting undergraduate student life include the Dean of Student Student Student Leadership and Programming, and Office of Student Leadership and Programming, and Office of Student Leadership and Programming, and Housing, Ocunseling and Personal Generation Student Support.
-The offices of Residential Life and Housing, Counseling and Personal Generation Student Support.
-The office some support services to graduate students as well.
+Student Affairs units focused on supporting undergraduate student life include the Dean of Student Office; Office of Student Leadership and Programming, and Office of Multicultural and First Generation Student Support.
+The offices of Residential Life and Housing, Counseling and Personal Growth, and Health Services provide some support services to graduate students as well.
 In cases where a graduate student needs assistance with personal issues in order to meet with success in his/her/their coursework, the Dean of Students office may partner with faculty and staff in the student's department or school in the delivery of support.